GIFT: A Framework Towards Global Interpretable Faithful Textual Explanations of Vision Classifiers: Experiments

 \textit{Seeding from faithful explanations is critical (Ablation of Stages 1--2):} Several methods rely on LLM-generated hypotheses to detect biases \citep{csurka2024could,prabhu2023lance,dinca2024openbias}.
 However, with the biased-BDD-OIA classifier, those methods fail because the set of LLM-generated hypotheses does not contain the bias, which shows that without counterfactual guidance (Stage 1) and visual difference captioning (Stage 2), LLMs cannot uncover unforeseen biases.
 Details in App.\,\ref{sec:supp:bdd:results}.

 \textit{Contrastive image analysis is key (Ablation of Stage 2):} In this ablation, we replace \emph{change} captions with \emph{independent} captions for each image in a counterfactual pair.
 Those independent captions do not highlight key pairwise differences, and the LLM in Stage 3 thus fails to identify the bias.
 This shows the importance of \emph{change} captioning, which emphasizes the counterfactual signal and explicitly captures differences.
-Details in \ref{sec:supp:bdd:results} for BDD and in \ref{sec:supp:clevr:results} for CLEVR.
+Details in \autoref{sec:supp:bdd:results} for BDD and in \autoref{sec:supp:clevr:results} for CLEVR.

-\textit{Automated analysis reduces human biases (Ablation of Stages 2--4):} A simple visual inspection of Stage 1's counterfactuals led 35\% of the user-study's participants to miss the bias \citep{zemni2023octet}, showing that humans can overlook non-intuitive biases even when they appear clearly in counterfactuals. \ours{} overcomes this by automatically converting counterfactuals into explicit textual explanations with causal scores, making biases more apparent.
+\textit{Automated analysis reduces human biases (Ablation of Stages 2--4):} A simple visual inspection of Stage 1's counterfactuals led 35\% of the user-study's participants to miss the bias \citep{zemni2023octet}, showing that humans can overlook non-intuitive biases even when they appear clearly. \ours{} automatically converts counterfactuals into explicit textual explanations with causal scores, making biases more apparent.

 Overall, these findings validate the design of \ours{} for uncovering non-intuitive model biases.
-Unlike existing methods, \ours{} requires no prior assumptions about potential biases and reveals them in plain text, supported by causal concept effect measurements.
+Unlike existing methods, \ours{} requires no user-defined concepts about potential biases and reveals them in plain text.